Gomed Stone Identification

 Put your stone in boiling water.
 If they have no effect on boiling water, they are the real ones.
 Natural Ratna is challenging and very unlikely to be destroyed by heating.
 The fake stone will melt down quickly.

-heat wave effect, transparent rounded crystals, fluid inclusions, etc.
+heat wave effect, transparent rounded crystals, fluid inclusions, etc. For seen these inclusion you will need a 10x lens.

 Interesting fact